mohanen/cheatsheets/software_development/cpp_development.md

 - Meant to **replace Make**, which is slow when performing incremental (or no-op) builds
 - Ninja build files are not meant to be written by hand.

-> There are other platform
+> There are other platform dependent systems also exist.

 ## Build generators